 UC complies with state and federal laws related to non-discrimination, including:

-• Title VII of the Civil Rights Act of 1964 prohibits employment discrimination based on race, color, religious sex, and national origin.
+- Title VII of the Civil Rights Act of 1964 prohibits employment discrimination based on race, color, religion, sex, and national origin.

 The Violence Against Women Act (VAWA) is a federal law that provides relief for survivors of violent crimes against women.
 The Act established the Office on Violence Against Women within the Department of Justice.
 VAWA was reauthorized, most recently, in 2022